 - 1990-3 BA (Hons) in History, University of Cambridge.

 'Producer or consumer?
 The house, the garden and the sourcing of vegetables in Britain, 1930-1970'

-paper for Social History Society conference, London, 4-6 April 217.
+paper for Social History Society Conference, London, 4-6 April 217.
 You can read the paper here.

 'Can't we DO IT OURSELVES?'
 The Family Health Club Housing Association in post-war Britain', seminar at Countryside and Community Research Institute, University of Gloucestershire, 20 October 2016.